 Registration for the Gordon Conference on Biogenic Hydrocarbons and the Atmosphere is now open.
 We will be accepting applications until June 1.
 Abstracts for Early Career Scientist oral presentations are due by April 15 to Thomas Karl (Thomas.Karl@uibk.ac.at).January 2014

 Dr. Steiner is appointed as a new editor for JGR Atmospheres and will be covering papers on land-atmosphere interactions.

-A new co-authored paper on the effects of land cover expansion effects on biogenic VOC emisisons is now online .December 2013
+A new paper co-authored on the effects of land cover expansion on biogenic VOC emisisons is now online .December 2013

 Presentations from the group at the 2013 Fall American Geophysical Union:

 - Monday, A11B-0020: Investigating the direct climatic forcing of pollen and subpollen particles, Yang Li, Allison Steiner and Fabien Solmon

 - Tuesday, B21A-0439: The Impact of Diffuse Light on Terrestrial Carbon Uptake, Susan J. Cheng, Gil Bohrer, Allison L. Steiner, Knute J. Nadelhoffer and Alexander Fotis

 - Wednesday, A33E-0264: Synoptic and Local Controls on Precipitation Patterns in the Great Lakes Region, Alexander M. Bryan, Guiling Wang, Derek J. Posselt and Allison L. Steiner